vahidkianfar/Cinnamon-Cinema-Movie-Theatre/README.md

 1. There is one database that stored "Movies", "Seats", "Users" , "top250_movies"
-2. We scraped IMDb top 250 movies and stored them into a table, so user can search see the movie's information.
+2. We scraped IMDb top 250 movies (https://www.imdb.com/chart/top) and stored them into a table, so user can search see the movie's information. such as, Rank, Rate, Director, Casts, and etc.
 3. "BookingManager" class, Handles the User's requests.
 4. Everytime that you start the program, All seatStatuses on the database reset to Free.